Daniel-Mietchen/open-science-prize/README.md

+# Update (February 2017)

+The winner of phase 2 has been [announced](https://www.nih.gov/news-events/news-releases/open-science-prize-announces-epidemic-tracking-tool-grand-prize-winner): http://nextstrain.org/ .
+Feedback on the prize is still [welcome](https://github.com/Daniel-Mietchen/open-science-prize/blob/master/feedback.md).

 # Update (May 2016)

 The 6 winning teams of Phase I of the Prize have now been [announced](https://www.openscienceprize.org/res/p/finalists/), and they will now compete for the single prize in phase II.
 Feedback on the process so far is being collected [here](https://github.com/Daniel-Mietchen/open-science-prize/blob/master/feedback.md).

 # About (original text, not updated)

 This repository is intended to help interested parties find collaborators for the [Open Science Prize](https://www.openscienceprize.org/), an initiative by the [Wellcome Trust](http://www.wellcome.ac.uk/), the [US National Institutes of Health (NIH)](http://nih.gov/) and the [Howard Hughes Medical Institute](http://www.hhmi.org/) that aims to stimulate the development of new products or services to harness the power of "big data" to improve health.

 Eligible teams must be a collaboration of a U.S. and a non-U.S. partner.